theblackwidower/MidnightStarshineBot/README.md

 $ pip install -r requirements.txt
 ```

-Finally, you'll need to set up an PostgreSQL database.
-Name it Midnight and initialize it with the schema in `Midnight.sql`.
+Finally, you'll need to install PostgreSQL 9.6+, and set up a PostgreSQL database.
+Name it `midnight` and initialize it with the schema in `Midnight.sql`.

 Enter the login information in the `.env` file.